iammattwalsh/mazegen/README.md

 # mazegen
-Simple recursive algorithm that generates mazes
+Simple recursive algorithm that generates mazes.
+WIP, better description to be added later.